MEDomicsLab/MED3pa/docs/med3pa_tutorials.rst

 Working with the med3pa Subpackage
 ----------------------------------
 This tutorial guides you through the process of setting up and running comprehensive experiments using the ``med3pa`` subpackage.
-It includes steps to execute MED3pa experiment with ``Med3paExperiment`` and  the combination of MED3pa and Detectron using ``Med3paDetectronExperiment``.
+It includes steps to execute MED3pa experiment with ``Med3paExperiment``.

 Running the MED3pa Experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~